Feelings of hurt are one of the most common feelings in human relationships whether it be personal or professional.

 1) Get a hold of the reality

-Well firstly, notice that the sense of loss you might be having is just that, a “Sense”.
+Notice that the sense of loss you might be having, (as we looked into earlier) it is just that, a “Sense”.
 In reality, you might not be losing anything, and the person might not even be aware that their actions caused you to feel hurt.

 Let’s do a small exercise: